Arghun-dev/React-Knowledge/README.md

 So how do you get the debugging conveninces then?
 Well if you're using parcel.js, it will compile your development server with an environment variable of `NODE_ENV=development` and then when you run `parcel build`, it will automatically change that to `NODE_ENV=production` which is how all the extra weight gets stripped out.

 why is it imporrtant that we debug stripe out? the dev bundle of React is quite a bit bigger and quite a bit slower than the production build.
 Make sure you're compiling with the correct environmental variables or your users will suffer.

+## React Strict Mode

+It's basically gonna throw stronger errors at you, and it's gonna enforce more opinions on you.

+There's bunch of methods here called like `UNSAFE_componentWillMount` and there's other kinds of things that they are deprecated, and they don't want you to use them.
+And `Strict Mode` basically doesn't allow you to use them.

+**is `stric mode` make my bundle size bigger?** The answer is no, It's just stripped out in production build.